2006 San Diego Chargers season

-The 2006 season was the San Diego Chargers' 37th season in the National Football League, and the 47th overall.
-They improved on their 9–7 record in 2005 and finished the campaign as the No. 1 seed in the AFC ending the season at 14–2, the best record in the NFL in 2006.
+The 2006 season was the San Diego Chargers' 37th season in the National Football League (NFL), the 47th overall and the fifth and final campaign under head coach Marty Schottenheimer.
+They improved on their 9–7 record in 2005 and finished the campaign as the No. 1 seed in the AFC ending the season at 14–2, the best record in the NFL in 2006 and also the best for Schottenheimer in his 21 seasons as an NFL head coach.
 Their two regular season losses were by a combined 6 points.
-The team would experience a brutal home-field playoff loss for the second time in the past three seasons losing in the final minutes, this time to the New England Patriots 24–21.
+However, the team would experience a disappointing home-field playoff loss for the second time in the past three seasons losing in the final minutes, this time to the New England Patriots 24–21.
 This was the first of four consecutive AFC West titles for the Chargers.
+The Chargers won all 8 regular season games at Qualcomm.

 Running back LaDainian Tomlinson led the league in rushing with 1,815 yards, as well as setting NFL single-season records for rushing touchdowns (28) and total touchdowns (31).
-It was the final season the Chargers wore their powder blue-free uniforms.
+It was the final season the Chargers wore the unis they had worn since the 1988 season.

+The 2006 Chargers are widely considered to be one of the greatest teams to not make the Super Bowl.